MJ416-datascientists/Data-Science-Project-/README.md

 # Data-Science-Project-
-Forecasting Financial Market Volatility: A Regression Comparison of Econometric and Machine Learning Approaches
+Forecasting Financial Market Volatility: A clasification Comparison of Econometric and Machine Learning Approaches